-The engine battery is used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
-The engine battery is charged by the alternator while driving and is located under the front hood.
+The engine battery is used for starting the engine and operating the headlights, WI-lights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
+The alternator while driving and the solar panel charges the engine battery.

 Coach Batteries